dawarich-app/site/docs/updating-guides.md

 After each update, please make sure there is no jobs running in the Sidekiq interface (/sidekiq).
 If there are, please wait for them to finish.
 Once all jobs are finished, you can proceed with the update.

+# 0.26.0

+Starting this version, Dawarich requires PostgreSQL 17 with PostGIS 3.5.
+If you haven't updated your database image yet, please consider doing so as suggested in the [docs on the website](https://dawarich.app/docs/tutorials/update-postgresql/).
+Simply replacing the image in the `docker-compose.yml` unfortunately doesn't work, as PostgreSQL 17 is not backwards compatible with 14 (which was used in previous versions).

+If you have encountered problems with moving to a PostGIS image while still on Postgres 14, I collected a selection of compatible docker images for different CPU architectures, which you can also find in the [docs](https://dawarich.app/docs/tutorials/moving-to-postgis/).
+New users will be automatically provisioned with PostgreSQL 17 with PostGIS 3.5 with default `docker-compose.yml` file.

+**You still may use PostgreSQL 14, but no support will be provided for it starting this version.
+It's strongly recommended to update to PostgreSQL 17.**

+## Changed

+- Dawarich now uses PostgreSQL 17 with PostGIS 3.5 by default.

 # 0.25.4

 ⚠️ This release includes a breaking change. ⚠️